andrew/ultimate-awesome/README.md

 - [awesome-js](https://github.com/serhiisol/awesome-js) - Сurated list of awesome js extensions, tutorials, resources and other nice things.
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
 Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
 Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
+- [Awesome-Generative-Models-for-Decision-Making-Taxonomy](https://github.com/xyshao23/Awesome-Generative-Models-for-Decision-Making-Taxonomy) - 🔥 A curated list of awesome Generative Models for Decision Making 🔥 (A supplement material to the survey:
 - [nepali-devblogs](https://github.com/yankeexe/nepali-devblogs) - Collection of blogs/publications by Nepali devs.
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.